The Corinthian (Manhattan): Interior

 At 1100000 sqft it is the largest project of Bernard Spitzer.
 It has 863 apartments, 125000 sqft of commercial space on the first through third floors and a 48000 sqft garage.
-The fourth floor of The Corinthian—the former roof of the East Side Airline Terminal—serves as the building's amenity level and includes a health club and a setback roof terrace with a 50 ft glass-enclosed swimming pool, sun deck, and 1/4 mi outdoor jogging track.
-Residential units are located on the fifth floor and above.
+The fourth floor of The Corinthian—the former roof of the East Side Airlines Terminal—serves as the building's amenity level and includes a health club and a setback roof terrace with a 50 ft indoor swimming pool, sun deck, and 1/4 mi outdoor jogging track.
+Residential units are located on the fifth floor and above, which are served by six passenger elevators (three serve the lower floors and three serve the upper floors).
+The Corinthian has 17 apartments per floor, which are arranged along a long, curving interior hallway.

+The residential lobby facing First Avenue is 90 ft long and 28 ft high and includes a 7 ft high bronze sculpture by Bill Barrett, "Step for Two" and a 15 ft high wood relief by John A. Kapel called "Totem."
+The commercial space has a separate entrance on East 37th Street and includes a lobby on the ground floor with a two-story high glass wall and two passenger elevators serving the commercial tenants on the second and third floors.